ecmwf/ecflow/docs/python_api/Client.rst

 * ECF_PORT  <int>      : The TCP/IP port to call on the server.
 Must be unique to a server

 The ECF_HOST and ECF_PORT can be overridden by using the Constructor or set_host_port() member function.
-For optimal usage it is best to reuse the same Client rather than recreating for each client server interaction By default the Client interface will throw exceptions for error's.
+By default the Client interface will throw exceptions for error's.

 Usage: